RukSiNaDev/customer-profile/README.md

-# Customer Dashboard UI (Assignment)
+# Customer Profile UI (Assignment)

 ## 🚀 Overview

-This project is a single-page Customer Dashboard UI developed with **React, TypeScript, and Vite**, utilizing **Tailwind CSS** for rapid styling and highly responsive design.
+This project is a single-page Customer Profile UI developed with **React, TypeScript, and Vite**, utilizing **Tailwind CSS** for rapid styling and highly responsive design.
 The application adheres to a specified design and demonstrates advanced responsive techniques using CSS Grid.

 ### Key Technologies Used